lotech/spincycle-releases/README.md

 # spincycle-releases
-Public Release versions of SpinCycle
+Sparkle update feed and binary releases for SpinCycle